AngadK89/laptime_project/README.md

 <h2>Project Overview</h2>
 The goal of this project is to be able to predict the lap time of a given Formula 1 car around any track.
-However, rather than just limiting this to the pool of known Formula 1 race tracks, this will be abstracted out to any race track in general.
-To do so, we will use the following track information:
+However, rather than just limiting this to the pool of known Formula 1 race tracks, this is abstracted out to any race track in general.
+To do so, we use the following track information:
 - Track length
 - Number of corners
 - Track rotation